shreyak200530/BetterMe/README.md

 - **Character Progression**: Earn XP and level up your pixel art character
 - **Visual Feedback**: Floating XP animations and smooth level-up celebrations
 - **Character Customization**: Unlock and purchase cosmetic items from the shop
-- **Dynamic Animations**: Idle, walking, and celebration animations for your character
+- **Dynamic Animations**: Idle, and celebration animations for your character

 ### Habit Management
 - **Flexible Tracking**: Create daily, weekly, or custom habits